yqshao/pinnacle/docs/profiles/alvis.md

-# Alvis
+# The Alvis Cluster

-> The [Alvis] cluster is a national NAISS resource dedicated for Artificial
-> Intelligence and Machine Learning research.
+The [Alvis] cluster is a national NAISS resource dedicated for Artificial Intelligence and Machine Learning research.
+The Alvis profile is configured to use the GPU resources there.

 [Alvis]: https://www.c3se.chalmers.se/about/Alvis/